Bilal00404/Foodistan-Food-Order/README.md

 ## Project Setup
 If you'd like to run the project locally or contribute to it, follow these steps:
-1. Clone the repository: `git clone https://github.com/Bilal00404/Foodistan-Food-Order.git`
+1. Clone the repository: `git clone https://github.com/Developer-Bilal/Foodistan-Food-Order.git`
-2. Navigate to the project directory: `cd foodistan-food-order`
+2. Navigate to the project directory: `cd Foodistan-Food-Order`
 3. Open the project in a browser or use a local development server to view it.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your changes and commit them.
-4. Create a pull request with a detailed explanation of your changes.

 ## Contact
 If you have any questions or suggestions, feel free to contact me at [bilalchanna67@gmail.com](mailto:bilalchanna67@gmail.com).